 You can use the offer as many times as you want on the day of travel

 - Primrose Hill.
 Free.
-Located north of Regents Park, the summit offers a clear view of the City (even on cloudier days).
+Located north of Regent's Park, the summit offers a clear view of the City (even on cloudier days).

 - The Tower Bridge Exhibition.
 Adults £9.80 (£8.70 online), children aged 5-15 £4.20 (£3.80 online), under-5s go free.
-Gawk through the glass floor and as you walk across the top of London's iconic suspension bridge, or explore its Victorian Engine Rooms.
+Gawk through the glass floor and walk across the top of London's iconic bridge, or explore its Victorian Engine Rooms.
 Tickets must be bought at least 24 hours in advance and are valid for one year from date of purchase.

 If you really must make it up the Shard though, at least do it for less.
 Rather than pay for a ticket, why not try its free-to-enter bar on the 31st floor?
-Be prepared for eye-watering prices, but we still reckon a round of drinks will cost less than four full-priced tickets.
+Be prepared for sky-high prices, but we still reckon a round of drinks will cost less than four full-priced tickets.

 It's not just parking, either.
-Traffic can be a nightmare once you drive in, and you'll have to pay a stonking £11.50/day to enter the London Congestion Charge zone, which operates weekdays from 7am to 6pm.
+Traffic can be a nightmare once you drive in, and you'll have to pay a stonking £11.50/day to enter the London congestion charge zone, which operates weekdays from 7am to 6pm.

-What about evenings/weekend?
+What about evenings/weekends?

 For parking, Parkopedia is a useful resource as it lists street prices and hours for parking in a particular area, though some have questioned its accuracy so always check.
-Another quick tip is to simply Google the area and "parking zones", for example "Camden parking zones".
+Another quick tip is to simply google the area and "parking zones", for example "Camden parking zones".

 Some of the capital's most iconic sights such as Westminster Abbey and St Paul's Cathedral are also places of worship.
 And while tickets to visit them as a tourist can cost upward of £20, attend a formal service and you won't be expected to pay.

-Alternatively, to experience a different kind of ceremony, the Central Gurdwara (Khalsa Jatha) Sikh Temple in West London also has its doors open to worshippers of all faiths.
-(You’ll have to leave your shoes in a rack and be provided with a head covering, and it’s preferred that you dress in a respectful way.)
+Alternatively, to experience a different kind of ceremony, the Central Gurdwara (Khalsa Jatha) Sikh Temple in West London also opens its doors to worshippers of all faiths.
+(You'll have to leave your shoes in a rack and be provided with a head covering, and it's preferred that you dress in a respectful way.)
 Find a list of other religious sites in London on TripAdvisor*.

-There are dozens of cinemas in the capital, but the cost of a trip to the pictures can be eye-wateringly expensive, with an evening or weekend ticket in the 'Royal circle' at Odeon Leicester Square a whopping £21.
+There are dozens of cinemas in the capital, but the cost of a trip to the pictures can be eye-wateringly expensive, with an evening or weekend ticket in the 'royal circle' at Odeon Leicester Square a whopping £21.

-Yet if you're clever about it it's possible to slash the cost – here are our top tips for London cinema goers:
+Yet if you're clever about it it's possible to slash the cost – here are our top tips for London cinemagoers: